DaloroAT/first_breaks_picking/README.md

 - Right button drag: Scales the scene.
 Dragging left/right scales horizontally; dragging up/down scales vertically.
 - Right button click: Open dialog with extra options, such as limit by X/Y axes and export.
 - Wheel spin: Zooms the scene in and out.
-- Left click: *After picking with model*, you can manually change picks.
+- Left click: You can manually change values of active picks.

 Spectrum analysis:
 - Hold down the **Shift** key, the left mouse button, and select an area: a window with a spectrum will appear.